GwendyBZH/GwendyBZH/README.md

 - 👋 Hi, I’m Gwendal Quimbre.
-- 👀 I’m interested in birds, bats and fish.
+- 👀 I’m interested in birds, bats and marine ecology.
-- 🌱 I’m currently enrolled in a master in ecology at the university of Montpellier (France)
+- 🌱 I’m currently enrolled in a master in conservation ecology at the university of Montpellier
 - 📫 How to reach me : gwendal.quimbre(at)gmail.com

 <!---